Changissnz/TAGIB/README.md

 compatible with cyber-technology, et cetera.
 You practiced a robust and agile stance, but you were in charge of an over-expansion on capabilities without substance.
-This world that you were in charge of became one where you had to rule over it lest it be destroyed in trying.
+This world that you were in charge of became one where you had to rule over it lest it be destroyed in your attempts.
 You promoted an imbalanced dichotomy that manifested itself as a unipolar world, one with an extreme that is bent on preserving if not growing its disproportionate influence.
 You, in fact, betrayed the designs of the evolutionary system you were supposed to guard.
 Your rule